syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/barcode/EJ2_ASP.MVC/getting-started.md

 N> [View Sample in GitHub](https://github.com/SyncfusionExamples/ASP-NET-MVC-Getting-Started-Examples/tree/main/Barcode/ASP.NET%20MVC%20Razor%20Examples)

-N> You can also explore our [ASP.NET MVC Barcode Generator Example](https://ej2.syncfusion.com/aspnetmvc/Barcode/Ean8#/bootstrap5) that shows you how to render and confugure the Barcode in ASP.NET MVC.
+N> You can also explore our [ASP.NET MVC Barcode Generator Example](https://ej2.syncfusion.com/aspnetmvc/Barcode/Ean8#/bootstrap5) that shows you how to render and configure the Barcode in ASP.NET MVC.